hakanayata/journal/README.md

 3. This project utilizes a rich text editor for entries' content field instead of a simple text field, helping users to format their entries with features like bold, italic text.
 This enhances the writing experience and enables users to be more expressive at journaling.
 4. Journal App includes a feature that calculates and displays user's longest streak of consecutive journaling days.
 This functionality was built form scratch to motivate users to maintain a consistent journaling habit.
 5. The app has a feature that allows users to filter their journal entries by month and year.
 This helps them to gain insights and reflect on their past experiences.
+6. Journal app takes advantage of animations to provide a smooth and visually appealing user experience.
-6. After its submission, this project will be deployed to Python Anywhere, a platform for hosting and running Django applications.
+7. After its submission, this project will be deployed to Python Anywhere, a platform for hosting and running Django applications.
 As a by-product of this deployment, MySQL will be the choice of database rather than SQLite.
 Moreover, the deployment will ensure that the app is accessible online, allowing users to use its features from any device with an internet connection.

 ## Files